Gardens to visit in Scotland in February 2023 (with Valentine’s Day destinations)

 After several gloomy weeks, we are holding onto the hope that one day there will be light, there will be warmth and the plants will not fail us and will burst into flower again, filling our gardens with scent, colour, and sweet nectar.
 Trust us, it will happen.
 You may have spotted the first snowdrops and crocuses poking through the soil already or watched young stems of daffodils pushing their energy upwards to fill our hearts yet again with hope and joy.

-If you are yet to notice the signs of nature waking up, we have listed places to visit with a current display of snowdrops on our blog HERE.
+If you are yet to notice the signs of nature waking up, we have listed snowdrop gardens to visit in Scotland in February on our blog.

 If snowdrops are not your thing, read on…